Ruby-Starter-Kits/Docker-Bridgetown-Generator/App-Template/README.md

 ### Running one off commands

-If you'd like to run a one off command within your container, use `docker-compose run --rm web`, e.g:
+If you'd like to run a one off command within your container, use `docker-compose run --rm web <YourCommand>`, e.g:

 ```bash
 $ docker-compose run --rm web yarn add stimulus